Repeat Prescription Requests

 If you don’t need all of the medicines on your prescription, let the pharmacy staff know, so that they only supply the medicines you need.
 This will help to reduce waste and save the NHS money.

-When your pharmacy supplies your final electronic repeat prescription in the series that your GP has authorised, they will advise you to contact your GP practice.
+they will advise you to contact your GP practice.
 Your doctor or practice nurse may want to see you to review your medication before they will authorise more electronic repeat prescriptions.

 We only accept prescription requests from Community Pharmacies for patient who have been assessed and deemed to be vulnerable e.g. elderly or housebound patients.